By: CS2103T-F10-2 Since: Feb 2020 Licence: MIT

 H.1.3.
 Enabling Multiple Execution Type Functionality for Removal-Based Commands

 We wanted to make the application as user-friendly as possible for the users.
-Being able to execute removal-based commands like delete
+Being able to execute removal-based commands like delete, archive, and unarchive is therefore a good feature to include.

 However, there are many ways to extend our commands to accommodate multiple execution type.
 The only question is: at what cost?
 As a team, we had to conduct multiple online team meetings during milestone v1.4